Configuration

 Examples of size_styles

-size_styles: mag: bold prefix: italic base: dimmed blocks_style str style for the number of blocks occupied by the file
+size_styles: mag: bold prefix: italic base: dimmedstyle for the number of blocks occupied by the file

 The key for the map i.e. DetailField can be any of the following